line/armeria/site/src/sphinx/server-access-log.rst

     // Using the mapper which sets an access logger with the given VirtualHost instance. sb.withVirtualHost("*.example3.com")
     .accessLogger(virtualHost -> {
-        // Write your acess logger with the given VirtualHost instance.
         ....
+        // Return your access logger with the given VirtualHost instance. return ....
     }).and()